alphageek6009/privacy_policies/Instaloader/privacy-policy.md

 ## Contact

-To contact us on topics related to products, privacy policy or in another case, use *aphageek@gmail.com*
+To contact us on topics related to product, privacy policy or in another case, use *aphageek@gmail.com*

 Best regards!